railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_reports.rst

 The document is modified in its English version.
 It will be translated as usual by Open ERP's translation system when you use it through the client interface, if you've personalized your own setup to translate to another language for you.
 So you only need to modify the template once, even if your system uses other languages – but you'll need to add translations as described earlier in this chapter if you add fields or change the content of the existing ones.

-.. tip::   **Attention**  *Older reports*
+.. tip:: Older reports

-	The older reports haven't all been converted into the new form supported by Open ERP.
-The data expressions in the old format are shown within double brackets and not in OpenOffice.org fields.
+	The older reports may not all have been converted into the new form supported by Open ERP.
+	Data expressions in the old format are shown within double brackets and not in OpenOffice.org fields.

-	You can transform an old report format to the new format from the OpenOffice.org menu Tiny Report > Convert Bracket–Fields.
+	You can transform an old report format to the new format from the OpenOffice.org menu *Tiny Report > Convert Bracket–Fields*.

 From the Tiny toolbar in OpenOffice.org it's possible to: